Paris- Hemingway Bar & A Tale of Two Duck Confits

 This famous bar where Cole Porter, F. Scott Fitzgerald and Hemingway spent much of their free time was almost exactly as I imagined it; small but elegant with leather cushioned seats, tiered silver platters on each table and a list of classic Hemingway cocktails including the Picasso Martini, Serendipity and French 75.

-After Hemingway Bar we parted ways with our friends and finally did what Mr T had wanted to do the entire trip, eat some delicious Duck Confit.
+After the Hemingway Bar we parted ways with our friends and finally did what Mr. T had wanted to do the entire trip, eat some delicious Duck Confit.
 We found ourselves at Bistrot Victoires, a bustling brasserie with an amazing Duck Confit that was perfectly charred on the outside with a rich tender interior.

 While Mr. T munched away on his duck I happily dug into my Beef Tartare which was prepared exactly as I like it, with capers, shallots, cornichons and just a hint of mustard.
 This serving was absolutely huge and for 11€ an absolute bargain.
-In fact our entire meal including a carafe of wine came to just about 50€.
-Mr. T was so happy with his dish he suggested we spend the rest of the evening on a Duck Confit "crawl" and since it was our last night who was I too argue?
-So we headed to another bistro Au Petit Fer A Cheval in Marais.
+In fact, our entire meal including a carafe of wine came to just about 50€.

-This Duck Confit actually looked more delicious than the one at Victoires but sadly it was overcooked with a slightly burnt exterior and dry middle.
+This Duck Confit actually looked more delicious than the one at Victoires, but sadly it was overcooked with a slightly burnt exterior and dry middle.

 Bar Hemingway